List of Swamp People episodes (season 1–10)

 Swamp People is an American reality series that was first broadcast on History on August 22, 2010.
 The show follows the day-to-day activities of people living in the swamps of the Atchafalaya River Basin who hunt American alligators for a living.

-As of April 25, 2024, 244 episodes of Swamp People have aired, concluding the 14th season.
+As of April 1, 2026, 288 episodes of Swamp People have aired, currently in the 17th season.